- Rating: PG-13

 He turned his seething anger on Louise, raising a hand in her direction.
 “I gave you a chance.
 I gave you a million chances, and yet your corruption of my only daughter continues!
 Give me a reason, Louise!
 Give me a reason why I shouldn’t have you killed!”

 John Campbell’s ears perked up at the noise that caught his attention.
 It was coming from the general direction of Louise Ellison’s quarters.
 He had an appointment for an interview with her later.
 Cheyenne was business, and business is good.
-The godawful feminine screaming was unsettling.
+Nevertheless, the godawful feminine screaming was unsettling.
 He gestured to his men, who followed him.

 A man was standing over a boy and beating him.
-Louise was trapped in the arms of a large man with a Roosevelt mustache.
+Louise was in the arms of a large man with a Roosevelt mustache.

 “What the hell is going on in here?”
 Campbell screamed.